So it’s Mental Health Awareness Week.

 So scale that up.
 1 in 4 of us will suffer from a mental health condition in our lifetime.
 Yet for a problem that is so widespread, mental health receives a disproportionately low percentage of the NHS budget- 13.8% of the total NHS England budget is spent on mental health for example.
 Across the different areas of mental health, services are seeing a real term cut in funding.
 The number of mental health nurses in the NHS has fallen by 15% since 2010- that’s 6,610 fewer specialist nurses, 6,610 nurses that could’ve helped tens of thousands of people needing specialist mental health care.
 Right across the NHS there is a worsening bed crisis, but within mental health, this crisis is most acute.
 Since 2000, nearly half of mental health beds have been cut, resulting in hundreds of people being treated out of area each month, and occasions where there is not a single adult mental health bed across the country.
 There’s been an increase in the use of the Mental Health Act, suggesting both that people aren’t receiving care or intervention when it’s first needed, and that mental health workers are resorting to sectioning people to ensure they get a bed.
 12% of people with mental health problems spend over a year waiting for talking therapies, while it can take an average of 30 weeks for an initial assessment with the CMHT.
 In the past four years, the number of children presenting to A&E with a mental health condition has more than doubled.

 Anecdotally, I’ve seen an increase in people being admitted to my local ward from the Big City, which is an hour and a half away, because it’s nearest ward with a bed.
-There’s only one adolescent inpatient unit in the country, specialist services such as Eating Disorder and Personality Disorder services span the entire Trust, with just a few members of staff covering the whole area, and the crisis team in my area has only been running for 6 months.
+There’s only one adolescent inpatient unit in the country, specialist services such as Eating Disorder and Personality Disorder services span the entire Trust, with just a few members of staff covering the whole area, and the crisis team in my area is still not up and running the way it should be.
 I know someone that attended A&E after self harming and feeling suicidal that was discharged with absolutely no follow up.
 One nurse on the ward did something like 18 nights out of 19 on shift, and there’s been far more bank staff on shift now than there were when I was first admitted to the ward a few years ago.

 Funding is stretched, and I’ve seen and heard about people turned away in crisis because there are no beds, or their BMI isn’t low enough, or denied treatment because they fall into the category of being “too sick” for short term treatments and “not sick enough” for long term support or not be able to access specialist mental health services at all.
 When funding is cut, beds are cut, staff are cut, therapies are cut and criteria to ‘qualify’ for treatment is made to exclude more people.